PennLINC/CuBIDS/README.md

-# BOnD
+# CuBIDS
-BIDS On Disk
+Curation of BIDS

+Link to video tutorial: